 Neck pain can come on suddenly from an accident or develop over time, escalating from minor discomfort to more intense pain.
 Fortunately, there are ways to protect your neck and reduce incidences of both short and long-term pain.
-Here are a few tips, presented by The Spine Institute Center for Spinal Restoration.
+Here are a few tips, presented by the team of spine surgeons Santa Monica patients can rely on.

 Improve Muscle Strength